-- Instrument-assisted soft tissue mobilization to identify degenerative tissue, break down scar tissue, and treat the affected area
+- Instrument-assisted soft tissue mobilization to identify soft tissue restrictions, break down scar tissue, and treat the affected area

-- Pre- and post-surgical rehabilitation, coordinated together with your surgeon, if your shoulder pain was caused by an injury that needed surgery to correct
+- Pre- and post-surgical rehabilitation, coordinated together with your physician, if you need surgery to relieve your shoulder pain

-- Kinesio Taping® to reduce pain and inflammation and keep you safe as you participate in physical activity or work while you are still recovering
+- Kinesio Taping® to provide support for your shoulder and allow you to participate in sports or go back to work while you are still recovering

-- Posture correction to ensure you are not inadvertently causing your shoulder pain or heal improperly
+- Posture correction to make sure you do not contribute to your injuries or do not heal correctly

 - Other safe, effective exercises to increase and maintain your mobility

-Missouri Law requires a prescription for physical therapy, so it’s necessary to speak to your Kirkwood, MO primary care physician to see if physical therapy is rights for your shoulder pain.
-Our professional physical and occupational therapists work alongside your primary care physician to make sure you are getting the care that is safe for your condition.
+Missouri Law dictates that you need a prescription for physical therapy, so you need to reach out to your Kirkwood, MO primary care physician to see if physical therapy is rights for your shoulder pain.
+Our professional physical and occupational therapists form a team with your primary care physician to make sure you are getting the care that fits into your overall treatment plan.

 Kirkwood, MO Shoulder Pain | Axes Physical Therapy

-A well-functioning shoulder is important to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on positive outcomes for our Kirkwood, MO clients by implementing evidence-backed treatment plans catered to your injury, pain level, age, and desired activity level.
+A healthy shoulder is essential to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for our Kirkwood, MO clients by implementing proven treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
 You do not have to delay in getting back to the things you love doing most and a pain-free life.
-Schedule an appointment through our website or reach out to the location most convenient for you.
+Request an appointment through our website or find the location most convenient for you.